VassilisPallas/mongoose-fuzzy-searching/.github/pull_request_template.md

 ## Description

-`A brief explanation synthesising the feature, bug or fix.`
+`A brief explanation synthesizing the feature, bug or fix.`

 ## How to test that change